What are graphic overlays?

 We offer antimicrobial coatings for overlays that are going to be used in healthcare, and our overlays themselves can be built in cleanrooms to ensure sterility.

 Some overlays, like those found in consumer electronics, will be subjected to heavy usage – especially in the case of overlays acting as user interfaces.
-We can design graphic overlays that are built to withstand repeated or continuous pressure due to heavy usage.
+We can support in designing graphic overlays that are built to withstand repeated or continuous pressure due to heavy usage.

 Aesthetic considerations affecting graphic overlay design and material choices